 Bemis Public Library is a member of the Marmot Library Network consortium and the Prospector Union Catalog.

 Read a digital copy of Edwin A. Bemis' autobiography, So I Took an Apple, a fascinating account of one of Littleton's most accomplished citizens.
 The book includes many stories about early Littleton and local personalities.
 The Bemis Public Library was named in honor of Ed Bemis.

-The library has an advisory board appointed by city council which helps staff develop policies, programs and the annual budget, and makes final decisions regarding challenges to materials.
-Library staff also provides support to the Friends of the Littleton Library and Museum such as maintaining a membership database and providing space for the Friends’ ongoing Used Book Sale.
+Library staff provides support to the Friends of the Littleton Library and Museum such as maintaining a membership database and providing space for the Friends’ ongoing Used Book Sale.